- 1 Let’s start with buying in China and if it is worthwhile.

 So yes, the first case is of course a package with a broken item or regular trash goods, where a Chinaman skimped on some copper or tin and something’s not working.
-The matter is very simple, since after receiving the package we have three days to file a complaint about the problem.
+The matter is very simple since after receiving the package we have three days to file a complaint about the problem.
 Gearbest will refund the money or exchange the item for a new one.
 Interestingly enough, if the item needs to be returned, you won’t have to worry about paying for shipping it back.
 The portal guarantees covering up to 50 bucks, so I would give them a huge kudos here.

-Gearbest also allows almost four times more days to return the goods than legally required – literally, since our laws limit it to 14 days and the portal offers as many as 45.
-Within this timeframe we can of course return a working item if we change our mind, and receive a full refund.
+Gearbest also allows almost four times more days to return the goods than legally required – literally since our laws limit it to 14 days and the portal offers as many as 45.
+Within this timeframe, we can of course return a working item if we change our mind, and receive a full refund.

 There is a catch here, though – the portal doesn’t refund the money for shipping the goods back.
 If we buy something for a dollar or two, it won’t be worth returning.
-Remember that China subsidizes shipping for its manufacturers and this is why shipping, for instance to Europe, is free although in reality it is not cheap at all.
+Remember that China subsidizes shipping for its manufacturers and this is why shipping, for instance to Europe, is free although in reality, it is not cheap at all.

 Finally – here comes the most interesting fact.
 Gearbest has its own warranty support.
 From the moment we receive our package we have exactly one year to take advantage of warranty services, for free, including free shipping.
-I won’t lie, customer protection program is what really convinced me and I readily place orders there 😉
+I won’t lie, the customer protection program is what really convinced me and I readily place orders there 😉